-MANNUS THE POMPEIIAN TO A GREEK
+MANNUS THE POMPEIIAN, TO A GREEK

-THE JEWS, LIKE THEIR NEIGHBORS THE Phœnicians and the Arabs, will not suffer their gods to rest for a moment upon the wind.
+THE Jews, like their neighbours the Phœnicians and the Arabs, will not suffer their gods to rest for a moment upon the wind.

-They are over-thoughtful of their deity, and over-observant of one another's prayer and worship and sacrifice.
+They are over-thoughtful of their deity, and overobservant of one another's prayer and worship and sacrifice.

 While we Romans build marble temples to our gods, these people would discuss their god's nature.
-When we are in ecstasy we sing and dance round the altars of Jupiter and Juno, of Mars and Venus; but they in their rapture wear sackcloth and cover their heads with ashes - and even lament the day that gave them birth.
+When we are in ecstasy we sing and dance round the altars of Jupiter and Juno, of Mars and Venus; but they in their rapture wear sackcloth and cover their heads with ashes-and even lament the day that gave them birth.